 By July 1, 2018, the board of each school district or charter school must adopt the commissioners' model plan or develop and adopt an alternative plan to accurately and efficiently test for the presence of lead in water in school buildings serving prekindergarten students and students in kindergarten through grade 12.

-The plan under subdivision 2 must include a testing schedule for every building serving prekindergarten through grade 12 students.
+(a) The plan under subdivision 2 must include a testing schedule for every building serving prekindergarten through grade 12 students.
 The schedule must require that each building be tested at least once every five years.
-A school district must begin testing school buildings by July 1, 2018, and complete testing of all buildings that serve students within five years.
+A school district or charter school must begin testing school buildings by July 1, 2018, and complete testing of all buildings that serve students within five years.

 A school district may include lead testing and remediation as a part of its ten-year facilities plan under section 123B.595.